How Milestone Payments Protect Your Renovation Money

 What Good Contractors Say

-Here's a truth that surprises many homeowners: reputable contractors *support* escrow arrangements.
+Here's a truth that surprises many homeowners: reputable contractors *support* milestone schedules.
 Why?

 The Ontario Holdback Requirement

 Ontario's Construction Act requires a 10% holdback on most construction projects, retained for 45–60 days after substantial completion to protect against liens.
-While this provides some protection, it only covers the final 10% — escrow protects the entire project amount throughout the process.
+While this provides some protection, it only covers the final 10% — a milestone schedule protects the entire project amount throughout the process.

-Setting up traditional escrow can be complex and expensive, which is why many homeowners skip it.
-RenoNext built milestone-based escrow directly into every project:
+Negotiating a payment schedule from scratch can be awkward, which is why many homeowners skip it.
+RenoNext builds milestone payments directly into every project:

 Your home is likely your largest asset.
 Protecting the money you invest in improving it isn't paranoia — it's common sense.